-To avoid the production of bakelite debris, the gap was open by blowing air until the spacer detachment.
 After separating the anode and cathode plates, defects have been marked on the bakelite inner surface.
 The defect areas of interest have been protected by adhesive guard rings to avoid the production of bakelite debris.
-A slow-motion drill with a 4cm-diameter tap was used to sample discs for SEM analysis.
+A slow-motion drill with a 4 cm-diameter tap was used to sample discs for SEM analysis.
 Bakelite samples have been catalogued as Centre-Cell (CC) (undefected samples among spacers), Defect (D) where defects appear at visual inspection, and Manina (M) for areas close to spacers with linseed oil dripping.

 SEM-EDS analysis was performed on unused, unoiled bakelite samples (sample A), and on unused, oiled bakelite (sample B).
 Both samples A and B are unused, i.e., never fluxed with gas mixture, and are considered reference samples.
-Average composition of samples A and B is shown in Fig. 15,16.
-SEM-EDS distributions are very similar, with the presence of linseed oil not being relevant, as they are formed being by the same components as bakelite.
+Average composition of samples A and B is shown in Figs. 16,17: SEM-EDS distributions are very similar, since bakelite and linseed oil are composed of the same principal atomic components.
 The N peak is consistent with the presence of melaminic resin in the outer bakelite layer.
-The composition of two fluxed bakelite samples from 50cm x 50cm gaps exposed in open loop (sample CC and sample D) is shown in Fig. 17,18.
+The composition of two fluxed bakelite samples from 50cm x 50cm RPCs exposed in open loop (sample CC and sample D) is shown in Figs. 18,19.
+The F peak is prominent, as well as the higher intensity of the Na peak, and the disappearance of the N peak.
+The defect areas are an erosion of the melaminic outer layer which allows one to access the composition of the inner fenolic layers, where N is absent.
+The presence of Na is explained with NaOH used as catalyzer in polimerization of resin, in amounts less than 1% for resin and less than 0.02% on the final product [19][20], as also suggested by similar results [8].

-Figure 15: SEM-EDS of unused, unoiled bakelite (A).
+Figure 16: SEM-EDS of unused, unoiled bakelite (A).

-Figure 16: SEM-EDS of unused, oiled bakelite (B).
+Figure 17: SEM-EDS of unused, oiled bakelite (B).